Exploring the computational advantage

 Figure 3: Price elasticity of the large coffee (with small at €1.99 and medium at €2.99)

 These are exciting times to be in pricing!
-As the two observations indicate, machines have a lot to contribute – and they will make many established heuristics obsolete and companies more profitable.
-We are just getting started, and we will share further observations as we move forward.
+As the two observations indicate, machines have a lot to contribute — and they will soon make many established heuristics obsolete.
+These intelligent tools enable a highly efficient and robust replacement of complex computational operations which can make companies more profitable.
+At buynomics, we are just getting started.
+Follow us on our journey as we explore and share many more observations.

-For now, however, we close with a note of caution.
-Alpha Zero, the AI based chess engine, sacrifices material in exchange for a positional advantage more often than humans.
-However, that does not mean, that simply sacrificing material will make you a stronger player.
-In pricing, simply applying the observations will not work.
-For example, simply reducing the price spread in a portfolio will not necessarily increase profits.
+For now, however, we want to leave you with a thought: Alpha Zero, the AI-based chess engine, surely sacrifices material in exchange for a positional advantage more often than humans.
+However, that does not necessarily mean that it will make it a stronger player.
+Similarly, in pricing, simply applying the observations will not work - simply reducing the price spread in a portfolio may not necessarily increase profits - no machine can replace a human, it can only provide humans the right tools to improve

 Want to know more?